MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/authoring-an-update-driver-package.md

 It is important to use a unique name for each firmware resource update image file version in order to avoid any potential collisions with other firmware image files, both your own and those from other firmware vendors.
 For example, *firmware.bin* from the above should be assigned the following name to satisfy both vendor name and version constraints: *Fabrikam-System-Firmware-2.0.bin*.

-In order to ensure that variants of a given firmware resource update image, potentially used for OEM/IHV customization purposes, do not collide when deployed into the same Windows system image, it is recommended that each distinct firmware resource update image is maintained under a subdirectory within the %SystemRoot%\\Firmware directory.
-This subdirectory should be named after either the target firmware resource GUID.
+In order to ensure that variants of a given firmware resource update image, potentially used for OEM/IHV customization purposes, do not collide when deployed into the same Windows system image, it is recommended that each distinct firmware resource update image is either a ['run from Driver Store'](../develop/run-from-driver-store.md) file (Windows 10 1803 and later) or maintained under a subdirectory within the %SystemRoot%\\Firmware directory.
+This subdirectory should be named after the target firmware resource GUID.
 For example, the following firmware resource update image paths satisfy the deployment constraints: %SystemRoot%\\Firmware\\{6bd4efb9-23cc-4b4a-ac37-016517413e9a}\\Fabrikam-System-Firmware-2.0.bin.

 ## Test signing the firmware driver package